 I say it all the time, but I cannot live without my mini offset spatula.
 It’s multipurpose and I am so accustomed to wielding one that it feels like an extension of my hand.
 Primarily I use it to smooth batter and frosting, but I also use it for lifting and cutting and scraping.

 To give you a taste of her baking technique and one of her most beautiful creations, she shares the recipe for her Blood Orange Olive Oil Cake from Dessert Person here.
-Claire is a skilled culinary instructor and a cook with a unique understanding of complementary flavors and easily achievable techniques, so we can’t wait to join her class and get started baking our way through her book!
+Claire is a skilled culinary instructor and a cook with a unique understanding of complementary flavors and easily achievable techniques, so we can’t wait to get started baking our way through her book!

 Blood Orange and Olive Oil Upside-Down Cake